GetPageSpeed/nginx-extras-docs/docs/modules/ipset-access.md

 # *ipset-access*: Zero-latency IP blocking using Linux kernel ipsets (v2)

-> Requires the Enterprise plan of the GetPageSpeed NGINX Extras subscription.
+> Requires the Pro plan (or higher) of the GetPageSpeed NGINX Extras subscription.

 ## Installation
 You can install this module in any RHEL-based distribution, including, but not limited to:

 * RedHat Enterprise Linux 7, 8, 9 and 10